jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

  - [11-Simulation](#11-Simulation)
  - [12-Results](#12-Results)
 <!--te-->
 CONTAM elements are essential for creating CONTAM projects (PRJ) and are associated with ANT components and created by ANT components.
-The details of CONTAM elements can be found in CONTAM documents (e.g., [CONTAM User Guide](https://www.nist.gov/publications/contam-user-guide-and-program-documentation-version-34)).
+Detailed introductions of CONTAM elements can be found in [CONTAM User Guide](https://www.nist.gov/publications/contam-user-guide-and-program-documentation-version-34).
 Some elements are introduced here for better understanding of ANT components.

 ## 01-Geometry
 ![geometry components](./img/icons-geometry.png)
 ### Zone
-Create zones.
+Create zones.\
+Zones with default names of `_zone_?` are created, where `?` is the number of zone created.
  - **Inputs**:
     - **_zone** [required]:
         - Type: Brep geometry [List]